DSC-UIUC/rbay-backend/README.md

 Updates the current user's profile with the given profile data using their valid `idToken`.
 If `idToken` is invalid or expired, this call fails.
 The parameters that will be updated depend on whether the user is a student or a professor.
 On sucess, this endpoint will return the updated profile in the same format as [/getProfile](#getprofile) endpoint.

 Each profile parameter will be optional in the request body.
 Year will be an integer 1-5, meaning Freshmen-Graduate.
-Major will be array of strings in case of multiple majors
+Major will be array of strings in case of multiple majors.

 Request Body (JSON):
 ```